verhas/jamal/README.md

 3. If the macro is user-defined or starts with a `!` character then evaluate the output of the macro and if it contains macros then evaluate those using these three steps.

 As you can see the first, and the last steps are recursive steps.
-The first step can be skipped using the `@` character.
+The first step can be skipped using the `@` character, but only in case of built-in macros.
 The second step cannot be skipped, and after all, there is no reason to do so.
 However, the third step can be